Jap Herron: Plot summary and reception

+"Jap Herron," without Mark Twain's name, would find ready sale as an interesting story in which humor and pathos are mingled.
+Had Mark Twain written it while he was alive it is probable that his publishers would have advised against its appearance, for in no way could it do anything but detract from his reputation.
+The style is not Mark Twain's, the choice of words is not his, and to the lover of the humorist, the book is in no other way his.

+Production history

 The novel rose to fame when The New York Times ran a review of the book on September 9, 1917.
 The work was claimed to be authored by the spirit of late Mark Twain by two mediums, Emily Grant Hutchings and Lola V. Hays, with Hays being the passive recipient whose hands guided the Ouija board.
-Previously Hutchings tried to contact Patience Worth.
+Previously, Hutchings had tried to contact Patience Worth.
 The two mediums purported to have started transcribing the novel in 1915, and that it took Twain two years to complete.
 Due to the popularity of Ouija boards at the time, many Americans purchased the book and accepted Hutchings' claims at face value.